-(6) All hard and soft landscape works submitted and approved under condition (1) above shall be carried out in accordance with the approved details.
-The works shall be carried out prior to the occupation of any new dwelling or in accordance with a programme agreed in writing with the Local Planning Authority.
+(5) All hard and soft landscape works submitted and approved under condition (1) above shall be carried out in accordance with the approved details.
+The works shall be carried out prior to the occupation of any part of the development or in accordance with a programme agreed in writing with the Local Planning Authority.